-- Teaching survey: to get student feedback on teaching methods, modules and content, assessments, the learning experience, and homework. - Assessment data: to include formative and summative assessment grades to check students' academic progress throughout the modules and the programme. - Retention data: to include deferrals, leaves of absence, withdrawals to monitor if and why students may temporarily or permanently leave the programme. - Learning analytics: for online pre-work and post-class work distributed through the online learning management system.
+- Teaching survey: to get student feedback on teaching methods, modules and content, assessments, the learning experience, and homework, to include the blended learning aspects. - Assessment data: to include formative and summative assessment grades to check students' academic progress throughout the modules and the programme. - Retention data: to include deferrals, leaves of absence, withdrawals to monitor if and why students may temporarily or permanently leave the programme. - Learning analytics: for online pre-work and post-class work distributed through the online learning management system.
 The system itself collects and reports data analytics around learning effectiveness through this medium and student engagement with each other, with their Teachers and with the content itself.
-A full description of the type of data collected and how it is used is provided in UPOL025 UniHaven Learning Analytics Policy. - Student Attendance: to comply with Department of Justice (INIS) regulations, students from outside the European Economic Area (EEA) are required to attend a minimum of 85% of all classes.
+A full description of the type of data collected and how it is used is provided in UPOL025 UniHaven Learning Analytics Policy Rev 1. - Student Attendance: To comply with Department of Justice (INIS) regulations, students from outside the European Economic Area (EEA) are required to attend a minimum of 85% of all classes.
 Attendance is recorded for every class and monitored regularly.
 Poor attendance is a serious issue and will be followed up immediately.
 If not addressed, it can lead to warnings up to and including dismissal from the programme and/or visa withdrawals.
+UPRO010 UniHaven Student Complaints and Disciplinary Procedure Rev 1 outlines the steps involved in this process and is available on the College website and LMS.
 See also chapter 8, section 8.4.10. - Progression data: to include the number/percentage of students who completed the programme successfully and the number/percentage of students who progressed to their selected degree programme as planned when they first enrolled with the College, i.e., access to the degree from the pathway they chose has been successfully achieved.
 See also chapter 9, section 9.5.